SyncfusionExamples/getting-started-with-.net-maui-expander/README.md

 ## Features and Benefits

 ### Expand and collapse visual states
-Supports both expanded and collapsed visual states, allowing the appearance of the control to be customized according to expansion status.
+Supports both expanded and collapsed visual states, allowing the [appearance](https://help.syncfusion.com/maui/expander/appearance?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples) of the control to be customized according to expansion status.

 ### Animation
-The [.NET MAUI Expander](https://www.syncfusion.com/maui-controls/maui-expander?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples) allows for animating the expansion and collapse of the header item.
+The .NET MAUI Expander allows for animating the [expanded and collapsed](https://help.syncfusion.com/maui/expander/getting-started#expand-and-collapse?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples) of the header item.
 It offers several customization options, including enabling or disabling animation, adjusting the duration of the expanding and collapsing animations, and modifying the easing style.

 ### Header icon position
-The [.NET MAUI Expander](https://www.syncfusion.com/maui-controls/maui-expander?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples) provides the flexibility to personalize the placement of the header icon.
+The .NET MAUI Expander provides the flexibility to personalize the placement of the header icon.

 ## Related links
 [Learn More about .NET MAUI Expander](https://www.syncfusion.com/maui-controls/maui-expander?utm_source=github&utm_medium=listing&utm_campaign=maui-expander-github-samples)